reiryuki/AOSP-soundfx-Remover-Magisk-Module/README.md

 # AOSP soundfx Remover Magisk Module

 ## Descriptions
-- Removes all standard AOSP system soundfx (except proxy, visualizer, and downmix).
+- Removes all or some standard AOSP system soundfx (except proxy, visualizer, downmix, and audio_pre_processing).
 Makes your audio mod sounds clearer.
-AOSP soundfx is exist in all ROM and vendor, not only in AOSP based ROM.
+AOSP soundfx is exist in every ROMs and vendors, not only in AOSP based ROM.

 ## Screenshots
 - https://t.me/androidryukimodsdiscussions/92